Irisin directly stimulates osteoclastogenesis and bone resorption in vitro and in vivo

 To confirm the capacity of irisin to impact osteoclast function in vivo, we employed a genetic strategy with chronically forced expression of Fndc5 using the muscle-specific Mck promoter.
 In that mouse model, we demonstrated that high levels of irisin were expressed in the whole bone marrow at both ages, and this was associated with low bone mass.
 The relative contribution of osteoclastogenesis to the skeletal phenotype cannot be resolved in our genetic model.
 While early decreases in osteoblast numbers and bone formation rate were observed by histomorphometry at 2 months of age in the transgenic mouse, these metrics became equivalent to controls at 13 months, whereas a trend for increased osteoclast numbers was noted at 13 months.
 The in vitro differentiation cultures from the Fndc5-transgenic marrow progenitors from 2- to 3-month-old mice provide further supportive evidence for the action of irisin on the osteoclast.
 Bone marrow mesenchymal progenitors from Fndc5-transgenic mice at 2–3 months of age were not different from the wild type in regard to the pace or quantitation of osteoblast differentiation or mineralization.
 On the other hand, in vitro osteoclastogenesis from transgenic hematopoietic progenitors was markedly enhanced compared to control mice (Figure 4).
 Additionally, we have found that continuous exogenous treatment with 10 ng/mL irisin used to stimulate in vitro osteoclast differentiation from wild type progenitors had no observable effect on osteoblast differentiation or mineralization (Figure 1—figure supplement 1).
 Taken together, our results demonstrate a clear action of irisin on the osteoclast, but further suggest that in this forced expression model, irisin may act at early stages to reduce bone mass by suppressing osteoblast-mediated bone formation, while the later and persistent effects on bone turnover may be more focused on the osteoclast.

 While our observations of irisin’s effects on osteoblastogensis differ from other published studies (Colaianni et al., 2014), it is important to note that both dose and duration of irisin exposure may be critical determinants of the skeletal response and hence be responsible for phenotypic differences.
 For example, from our gene expression studies, it is clear that the activity of the Mck promoter for Fndc5 is very high at 2 months but waned with age, albeit still maintaining relatively increased levels (Figure 4a).
 This exposure difference may impact skeletal cell responsiveness as noted by an earlier study demonstrating suppressed osteoclastogenesis in vitro with supraphysiologic levels of irisin (Marino et al., 2014).
 Similarly, we found that 20 ng/mL irisin had little effect on osteoclast number in vitro (Figure 1b), and initial experiments with doses of irisin equal or exceeding 100 ng/mL actually showed reduced osteoclast numbers (data not shown).
-Our previous work demonstrated that irisin concentrations in humans are approximately 2–4 ng/mL but increase to 10 ng/mL or more with exercise, a dose range we employed for the in vitro studies (Jedrychowski et al., 2015).
+Our previous work employed mass spectrometry to demonstrate that irisin concentrations in humans are approximately 2–4 ng/mL (Jedrychowski et al., 2015).
+As direct quantification of irisin protein levels via ELISA remains a challenge for the field, we used this range measured via mass spectrometry to guide our selection of irisin doses.
+While we primarily employed a concentration of 10 ng/mL to represent a robust but physiologically relevant in vitro stimulus, we also demonstrated that even low concentrations down to 2 ng/mL significantly increase osteoclast number.
 Thus, both dosing and timing relative to developmental age may be determinants of irisin’s function as a dynamic signaling molecule in the skeleton, and its actions on specific bone cell types.
 It should be noted that the relatively narrow dose range for stimulating osteoclastogenesis could have physiologic implications since exercise induces rapid changes in serum calcium (Ng et al., 2018).
 If irisin targets both osteoclasts and osteocytes, it may serve as another counter-regulatory hormone to maintain serum calcium during the early phases of exercise much like parathyroid hormone (Ng et al., 2018).

 Taken together, our studies provide more evidence that irisin mediates muscle-bone crosstalk by regulating bone remodeling.
 While further studies are necessary to fully elucidate irisin’s mechanism of action on the osteoclast and to resolve contrasting cellular effects observed between cell types and experimental models, it remains clear that this myokine is a potent regulator of bone remodeling that is able to both act directly on all key cell types of the bone remodeling unit, and potentially modulate signaling between them.